Featured Questions

 Our blog post "Treating Rising Damp" shows you how to spot the problem, ways to solve it, and the products to use.

-As the previously applied coating wears gloss patches will occur, to correct this assuming the floor is clean, dry, sound and prepared as detailed in the Technical Data Sheet we can recommend Rust-Oleum 4900 Polycoat 2K.
+Assuming the substrate is clean, dry, sound and prepared as detailed in the Technical Data Sheet we can recommend Teamac High Performance Polyurethane Topcoat.

 Show More >>